posted 14th April 2026

 Think of it like creating new roads when the main highway is blocked.
 Your brain can develop alternative routes to send messages to your muscles, helping you regain movement and function.

-How Do Assessment Approaches Differ?
+How Do Neuro Physiotherapy Assessments Differ?

 What Happens During a Neuro Physiotherapy Assessment?

-A neuro physiotherapy assessment is more detailed than a standard musculoskeletal physiotherapy review.
+A neuro physiotherapy assessment is more detailed than a standard musculoskeletal review.
 Because neurological conditions affect the brain and nervous system, the assessment focuses on how movement, balance, coordination and sensation are working together.

 During a neurological physiotherapy assessment, your physiotherapist will usually review:

-Your medical history and diagnosis
+- Your medical history and diagnosis

-Balance and postural control
+- Balance and postural control

-Muscle tone, strength and coordination
+- Muscle tone, strength and coordination

-Fatigue levels and how symptoms fluctuate
+- Fatigue levels and how symptoms fluctuate

-Cognitive or sensory factors that may affect movement
+- Cognitive or sensory factors that may affect movement

 The assessment is not simply about identifying weakness.
 It aims to understand how the nervous system is influencing movement patterns and what potential there is for improvement through structured rehabilitation.